 The Outstanding Contribution to ACM Award recognizes outstanding service contributions to the Association.
 Candidates are selected based on the value and degree of service overall, and may be given to up to three individuals each year.
 The award is presented each June at the ACM Awards Banquet and includes travel expenses to the banquet.

 December 15, 2023 - End of Day, Anywhere on Earth (EoD, AoE, UTC -12 hrs.)

 Nominations will be reviewed for the quality, breadth, and impact of the candidate’s service contributions to ACM and its community.
 Evidence should be presented of service whose impact significantly exceeds what might normally be expected.
 That impact might be on the basis of single but very important contribution, activities that have served a particularly broad community of beneficiaries, a sustained record of contributions over many years, etc.

 Nominations for the Outstanding Contribution to ACM Award should be submitted using the online nomination form.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components: